-A blog full of reviews from VCL's Teen Coordinator Katrina Hohlfeld & Teen Guest Authors.
+A blog full of reviews from VCL's Head of Teen Services Katrina Hohlfeld & Teen Guest Authors.
 Check back for new reviews on all things YA!
 Want more?
 Check out Katrina's lists for summer reading recommendations.

 This is an interesting perspective that I’m very glad I took the time to read.
 "Patron Saints of Nothing" follows high school senior Jason (Jay), born in the Philippines and raised in the Midwest, on a journey of discovery.
 After he finds out his cousin and childhood best friend has been killed, Jay takes it upon himself to return to the Philippines and investigate.
 His family back in the Philippines is unwilling to speak about what happened to his cousin Jun, which only prom

 Frank Li is a Korean-American living in Southern California.
 It's his senior year of high school, and he's finally found a girl he'd love to date.
 One problem: his parents only want him to date Korean girls, and his crush is white.
 Frank's friend Joy is in a similar predicament, so they hatch a scheme to fake-date each other to get their parents off their backs.
 Will this go disastrously wrong?
 Maybe!
 David Yoon provides a well written perspective I don’t often see in contemp

 Reading this graphic novel by wonder-duo Rainbow Rowell and Faith Erin Hicks is like wandering through the most fantastic and fun corn maze imaginable. *snuggles up with a cup of tea and pumpkin cookies* We meet Deja and Josiah on their last shift at the Pumpkin Patch, where they've worked together for years.
 The mission?
 Getting Josiah to finally speak to the girl he's been crushing on for years (and eat all the snacks)!
 The two friends weave their way around the Pumpkin Pat